What’s the worst that could happen after

 In a nutshell: Imagine if your computer were to disappear in front of your eyes and re-appear in front of mine.
 Still open.
 Still unlocked.
 What could I do from this moment on?
 That is what an unknown program could do.

-npm install, you may be downloading and executing hundreds of unknown programs.
+npm install, you may be downloading and executing hundreds of programs.

 Programs from nice people sometimes ask for your permission.
 This is because a developer choose to do so.

-There may also be laws that could punish them if they get caught choosing differently.
+There may also be laws that could punish them if they get caught not doing so.

 What about programs of which the authors choose differently?
 Well, such program could do quite a bit.

 - It could access any of your files, modify them, delete them, or upload them.
 This also applies to the internal files used by other applications.

 - It could install other programs in the background.

 - It could talk to other devices linked to your home network.